-Dr. Feldman received her M.D. and Ph.D. degrees from the University of Michigan (U-M), completed a neurology residency at the Johns Hopkins Hospital and returned to U-M for a Neuromuscular fellowship.
-In addition to her active clinical practice in neurology and position as the Russell N. DeJong Professor of Neurology at the U-M Medical School, Dr. Feldman is Director of the A. Alfred Taubman Medical Research Institute, and is Director of Research for the U-M ALS clinic.
-She also runs her own 30-scientist laboratory, the Program for Neurology Research & Discovery, and is the principal investigator of two first-ever FDA approved human clinical trials of intraspinal stem cell implantation therapy for ALS.
-Dr. Feldman has published more than 350 original peer-reviewed articles, 60 book chapters and three books and has had continuous funding from the National Institutes of Health for more than 20 years.
+Dr. Feldman received her MD and PhD degrees from the University of Michigan, completed a neurology residency at the Johns Hopkins Hospital, and returned to University of Michigan for a Neuromuscular fellowship.
+In addition to her active clinical practice in neurology and position as the Russell N. DeJong Professor of Neurology at the University of Michigan Medical School, Dr. Feldman directed the A. Alfred Taubman Medical Research Institute until 2017, and is currently Director of the University of Michigan ALS Center of Excellence.
+She also runs her own 30-scientist laboratory, the NeuroNetwork for Emerging Therapies, and is the principal investigator of two first-ever FDA approved human clinical trials of intraspinal stem cell implantation therapy for ALS.
+Dr. Feldman has published more than 460 original peer-reviewed articles, 70 book chapters, and four books and has had continuous funding from the National Institutes of Health for more than 30 years.

-She is Past President of the Peripheral Nerve Society and served as President of the American Neurological Association from 2011 to 2013, the third woman to hold this position in 130 years.
+She is Past President of the Peripheral Nerve Society (PNS) and served as President of the American Neurological Association (ANA) from 2011 to 2013, the third woman to hold this position in 130 years.
 Among Dr. Feldman’s greatest accomplishments is her training of both scientists and neurologists.
-Nine scientists have received their Ph.D. degrees under her supervision.
-She has trained 40 postdoctoral fellows in her laboratory to become neuroscientists, and 50 neurology fellows have trained under her to specialize in the treatment of neuromuscular and neurodegenerative diseases, with an emphasis on ALS and neuropathy.
+Nine scientists have received their Ph.D. degrees under her supervision, and she has trained over 100 postdoctoral fellows and neurologists to specialize in understanding and treating neurological diseases, with an emphasis on ALS and neuropathy.